Carmelleonie/printf/CONTRIBUTION.md

-Partners are: Noel Isedu
-	      Léonie Sagbo on Carmelleonie's github
+The people that worked on this project are:

+Amarachukwu Ezema SDiamondHeart's github
+Azewene Njigwum IamAzeeH's github